valtronforever/backbone-localstorage-cart/README.md

 Has all Backbone.Collection methods and next:

-clear() - clear collection, call onUpdate method on all tabs including current;
+clear() - clear collection, for current tab emit 'clear' event;
 productCount() - get number of products;
 productTotal() - total of all products;

-onUpdate method will be called every time when local storage has changed by the other tab
+'storage' event will be emited every time when local storage has changed by the other tab

 Example:

 var Cart = new Backbone.CartCollection([], {
-    exdays: 7,
+    exdays: 7
-    onUpdate: function(collection) {
+});
-        console.log('Update');
+Cart.on('storage', function() {
-    }
+    console.log('Data updated!');
 });